tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

  ## Learning Organizations

- It all starts with the Deming Cycle (Plan-Do-Check-Act), that is a scientific method.
+ The scientific contributions of **Dr. W. Edwards Deming** have a great importance on what we call today DevOps.
+In continuous learning, particularly, everything starts with the Deming Cycle (Plan-Do-Check-Act) - that is essencially a scientific method -, the Deming's view on systems thinking, and the Deming's fourteen points, which is frequently called as the manifesto of DevOps.

- ### Demings's 14 Points
+ ### Demings's 14 Points (from **Out of the Crisis** book)

 In general, it's the poster for DevOps.
 But most of them will apply to how a learning organization thinks.